 I've written columns and many health and parenting feature stories for the Chicago Tribune.
 For more than a decade, I wrote features, columns, restaurant reviews, and even - for a time - the police blotter (reporting on stolen garden gnomes, possession of drug paraphernalia, and other suburban shenanigans) for Sun-Times Media newspapers.

 My work has also been published on britannica.com, momitforward.com, and eatdinner.org, and in magazines including Chicago Parent, Draft, MomSense, Conscious Choice, and Loyola Press' Seasons.
-I am a regular contributor to her.meneutics, Sojourners magazine's God's Politics blog, and Fullfill.
+I contribute to her.meneutics, Sojourners magazine's God's Politics blog, and Fullfill.
 I also occasionally write for Random House's Convergent Books blog.

 I graduated from Wheaton College (IL) and received my Masters degree in English literature (fiction writing and critical theory) from Southern Methodist University in Dallas, TX.